cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/sessions.md

 ### Reset

-While the emulation is running, Cloudpilot persists the device RAM and state every second.
+While the emulation is running, CloudpilotEmu persists the device RAM and state every second.
 Resetting the session will remove the saved state but preserve the contents of RAM.
 This forces the device to reboot the next time the session is launched.